intel-analytics/ipex-llm/ppml/trusted-big-data-ml/scala/docker-occlum/README.md

 Client mode means that driver is running in the docker container, and executors are running in the k8s pods.
 So need to prepare the k8s environment first.

-To run Spark Pi example in client mode, start the docker container with:
+To run Spark Pi example in client mode:
 1.Add config `KUBECONFIG`, if `KUBECONFIG` is't in /root/.kube/, copy it to /root/.kube, the dir /root/.kube will be mounted to the docker container.
 And add to mount executor.yaml to /opt/k8s.
+For example:
 ```
 -v ./kubernetes:/opt/k8s \   # to mount executor.yaml to /opt/k8s
 -v /root/.kube:/root.kube \  # mount /root/.kube